obsproject/obs-studio/docs/sphinx/reference-sources.rst

    - **OBS_SOURCE_REQUIRES_CANVAS** - Source type requires a canvas.

+   - **OBS_SOURCE_FALLBACK** - Source is a fallback, meaning the
+     original source is invalid, and has been replaced by another one.
+     Used for invalid transitions

 .. member:: const char *(*obs_source_info.get_name)(void *type_data)

    Get the translated name of the source type.